 - Restrict rights of, or impose duties on, persons other than the members, their assignees and transferees, and the limited liability company without the consent of these individuals.

 Articles of Organization Tips Under Colorado LLC Laws

 To form a Colorado limited liability company, you must first file articles of organization with the Colorado Secretary of State.
 There is no exception to this rule.

 Registered agent must be maintained.
 Each limited liability partnership or LLC shall appoint and continuously maintain in the state a registered agent for service of process.
 It is up to the business owner to make sure that the information is kept current and correct.

-Under the Colorado LLC laws, if the LLC articles of organization vests in a manager or managers:
+Under the Colorado LLC Statute, if the LLC articles of organization vests in a manager or managers: